Do It Yourself or Hire a Contractor

 Our simple repair job took us five days.

-hop over to this site Day 1: We assembled all of our tools in the back of our SUV and drove to the jobsite.
+Day 1: We assembled all of our tools in the back of our SUV and drove to the jobsite.
 We were ready.
 The first task was to ensure the fence was straight.
 We set a string along the fence to align the boards correctly.
 Next was the simple task of rescrewing all of the boards.
 Since it was an older fence, we decided it could use some re-enforcing – we decided to add three more screws on each board at the top and the bottom.
 Since my husband is several inches taller than me, he volunteered screwing the nails in the top of the fence.
 I was left with the row of screws at about 18 inches off of the ground.
 I used an old 5-gallon paint bucket to sit on.
 (Sounded good at the time trying to save the knees, but later discovered it was a mistake.)
 We finished the reinforcement.
 We did have the foresight not to screw in the boards that were attached to the posts we needed to replace.
 We gathered our tools and took them back to the SUV.
 Day 1 was done – four hours later.

 Day 2: We traveled to the job site – a little less enthusiastically than on Day 1.
 We tackled the first fence post.
 We braced the fence on each side of the post we would be removing.
 My husband then quickly cut the post loose from the cross rails using his handy SawsAll.
 Then to removing the post – my husband got out his six-foot bar – heavy with a point on one end and what looks like a big standard screw driver head on the other end.
 Short version – It took an hour for my husband to break the concrete off the fence post and remove the old post.
 (TIP: We discovered that if you dig around the concrete a little, the concrete breaks off better.
 There evidently is someplace for the concrete to go when it is chipped off the main block.
 Who would have guessed?)

 He used a post hole digger to remove the dirt and chunks of concrete.
 Easy enough.